jupyterhub/repo2docker/docs/source/use/repository.md

 `repo2docker` will look for configuration files in the following order:

+- A folder named `binder/` or `.binder/` in the root of the repository.
 - The root directory of the repository.
-- A folder named `binder/` or `.binder/` in the root of the repository.

-  If one of these folders exists, only configuration files in that folder are considered, configuration in the root directory will be ignored.
-  Having both `binder/` and `.binder/` folders is not allowed.
+If one of the folders `binder/` or `.binder/` exists, only configuration files in that folder are considered, and configuration files in the root directory will be ignored.
+Having both `binder/` and `.binder/` folders is not allowed, and will result in an error.

 Check the complete list of [configuration files](#config-files) supported by `repo2docker` to see how to configure the build process.